 If you don't want RIT on/off functionality, then there is no to modify the switch assembly.
 If the RIT Enable lead is permanently grounded, the Offset (except while transmitting).
-You'll have to set properly when in the SSB mode (so that you're not off frequency), and
+You'll have to set properly when in the SSB mode (so that you're not off frequency).